 Yes Yes, under conditions No Not applicable (Japan)

-If your answer is
+[If your answer is “yes”, have you communicated (so) to the Secretary General of the United Nations (China: end question here) that you are going to consider the Convention as legal basis for extradition?
+(Argentina)]

 If in your country extradition is conditional on the existence of a treaty, have the offences set forth in the Convention in practice been deemed to be extraditable offenses in bilateral or multilateral treaties (art.
 16, para.
 3)?